Idealstack/dynamodb-sessions-dependency-free/README.md

 # Why do you want this?
 Possibly you don't.
 The [AWS SDK includes a session handler](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/service_dynamodb-session-handler.html) that is maintained by AWS and might be a better choice for most people.

-Why do you want to store session in dynamodb?
+Why do you want to store sessions in dynamodb?
 If you are running PHP in a clustered environment the default file-based session handler won't work.

 You can store sessions in an SQL database, or redis but in many ways dynamodb is a better choice on AWS.